tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 Case 3: The old path is alive and preferred.

-This is most likely the result of an attacker.
-The sender replies with a `path_response` (2) along the old path.
-The interaction is shown in {{fig-old-path-preferred}}.
-This results in the connection being migrated back to the old path.
+This is most likely the result of an off-path attacker trying to place itself on path.
+The receiver sends a `path_challenge` on the old path and the sender replies with a `path_response` (2) on the old path.
+The interaction is shown in
+{{fig-old-path-preferred}}.
+This results in the connection not being migrated to the new path, thus thwarting the attack.

 ~~~ aasvg
         new                    old